CA-CST-SII/Software-Standards/C#_Standards.md

 *Documentation items
 *Formatting/Referencing

 The first category contains tags like <code><summary>, <param> or <exception></code>.
+These

-These represent items that are the elements of a program's API, which must be documented for the program to be useful to other programmers.
-These tags usually have attributes such as name or cref as demonstrated in the multi-line example above.
-The compiler checks these attributes, so they should be valid.
+represent items that are the elements of a program's API, which must be documented for the

+program to be useful to other programmers.
+These tags usually have attributes such as name

+or cref as demonstrated in the multi-line example above.
+The compiler checks these

+attributes, so they should be valid.

-The latter category governs the layout of the documentation, using tags such as <code><code>, <list> or <para></code>.
+The latter category governs the layout of the documentation, using tags such as <code><code>,

+<list> or <para></code>.

-For a more complete explanation of XML comments see the Microsoft .NET framework SDK documentation.
+For a more complete explanation of XML comments see the Microsoft .NET framework SDK

+documentation.

-====XML Documentation Tag Usage====
+####XML Documentation Tag Usage####
-For all classes, types, enums, and class members, a <code><summary></code> tag must be used, regardless of whether they are public, protected, or private.
-This can be simply done by positioning the cursor on an empty line above the statement you wish to comment and typing ë///í.
-The VS .NET editor will automatically turn this into a correctly structured <code><summary></code> block, and will add <code><param></code> tags also if the statement is a method and has parameters.
+For all classes, types, enums, and class members, a <code><summary></code> tag must be used,

+regardless of whether they are public, protected, or private.
+This can be simply done by

+positioning the cursor on an empty line above the statement you wish to comment and typing

+‚Äò///‚Äô.
+The VS .NET editor will automatically turn this into a correctly structured

+<code><summary></code> block, and will add <code><param></code> tags also if the statement is

+a method and has parameters.

-The <code><remarks></code> tag should be used in addition to the <code><summary></code> tag for any code that does not allow for brief description.
-This can be combined with the <code><example></code> tag to demonstrate usage if helpful.
+The <code><remarks></code> tag should be used in addition to the <code><summary></code> tag

+for any code that does not allow for brief description.
+This can be combined with the

+<code><example></code> tag to demonstrate usage if helpful.

-Any method that includes parameters in its signature must have a <code><param></code> tag for each parameter that describes their purpose.
+Any method that includes parameters in its signature must have a <code><param></code> tag for

+each parameter that describes their purpose.

-Any method that throws an exception must have an <code><exception></code> tag to describe the exception that can be thrown and why it would be thrown.
-The cref attribute of this tag WILL be evaluated by the compiler, so should refer to the actual Exception class that will be thrown.
+Any method that throws an exception must have an <code><exception></code> tag to describe the

+exception that can be thrown and why it would be thrown.
+The cref attribute of this tag WILL

+be evaluated by the compiler, so should refer to the actual Exception class that will be

+thrown.

-Any method with a return value must have a <code><remarks></code> tag describing the return value.
+Any method with a return value must have a <code><remarks></code> tag describing the return

+value.

-Once XML documentation has been created, it is only truly useful if transforms are applied to make it readable.
-A popular open source application called NDOC does a very good job of this.
+Once XML documentation has been created, it is only truly useful if transforms are applied to

+make it readable.
+A popular open source application called NDOC does a very good job of

+this.
 NDOC can generate HTML or Windows based .chm help files.
-As of the writing of this guide NDOC is available in at the DevSystemSoftware/ndoc share.
+As of the writing of this

+guide NDOC is available in at the DevSystemSoftware/ndoc share.

 More information on XML Documentation Tags can be found in Appendix A.

-====Implementing XML Documentation====
+####Implementing XML Documentation####
-=====Within Visual Studio=====
+#####Within Visual Studio#####
-In Visual Studio 2003 consider using the latest 2003 compatible GhostDoc Add-In (1.3.0 as of this writing).
+In Visual Studio 2003 consider using the latest 2003 compatible GhostDoc Add-In (1.3.0 as of

+this writing).

-In Visual Studio 2005 consider using the latest 2005 compatible GhostDoc Add-In (1.9.2 as of this writing).
+In Visual Studio 2005 consider using the latest 2005 compatible GhostDoc Add-In (1.9.2 as of

+this writing).

 There also exists Add-Ins for previewing your comments, such as QuickDocViewer.
-=Children Pages=
+#Children Pages#
 [[Appendix A |https://github.com/CA-CST-SII/Software-Standards/wiki/Appendix-A]]